A possible EPP future

 Run the hashed-asset pass first — HTML must not reference an asset hash before the asset is uploaded.

-If the VOR redirect was not resolved in step 3a: use a Fastly Edge Dictionary mapping each msid to its type (vor or rp), populated by CI via the Fastly API.
+If the VOR redirect was not resolved in step 5a: use a Fastly Edge Dictionary mapping each msid to its type (vor or rp), populated by CI via the Fastly API.
+By Phase 6 the article type is available directly from DocMaps (the version-of-record step type), so CI populates the dictionary from the DocMaps index without querying the EPP server.
 VCL issues a 301 before Object Storage is consulted:

 # Populate dictionary during CI build (pseudocode)